ChiranchiRahul/ChiranchiRahul/README.md

 ## 📊 Industry Projects

 ### **Port Authority – University of New Haven, Connecticut**
-#### *Tunnels and Bridges Traffic Analysis (Jan 2025 – Present)*
+#### *Tunnels and Bridges Traffic Analysis (Jan 2025 – May 2025)*
 - Engineered ETL workflows using SSIS to integrate over 5 million records from Microsoft Access into SQL Server, enhancing data availability by 30%.
 - Built machine learning models in Python (Multiple Linear Regression, Random Forest) to forecast traffic volume and toll violations with 97% accuracy.
-- Designed interactive Power BI dashboards to visualize traffic patterns across 8 major facilities, increasing stakeholder engagement by 40%.
+-	Designed Power BI Service dashboards and managed workspaces to track traffic across 8 facilities, optimizing DAX and data models for real-time insights and a 40% increase in stakeholder engagement.
 -	Optimized model accuracy by 18% through Azure AutoML’s automated feature selection and hyperparameter tuning.
 -	Translated stakeholder requirements and model outputs into 5+ strategic recommendations for infrastructure planning and traffic policy revisions.

 ### **Corpay – University of New Haven, Connecticut**
 #### *Cross-Sell Programs Account Monitoring (Aug 2024 – Dec 2024)*
-- Constructed a scalable SQL Server data architecture with 20+ entities, processing 2 billion+ records via SSIS pipelines.
+-	Constructed a scalable SQL Server data architecture with 20+ entities, processing 2B+ records via SSIS pipelines to support downstream analytics and KPI tracking.
-- Applied Logistic Regression and XGBoost models in R to predict customer engagement, resulting in a 12% lift in program enrollments.
+-	Applied Logistic Regression and XGBoost models in R to predict customer engagement, boosting enrollments by 12% and identifying 3 risk clusters that enhanced targeting precision by 25%.
 -	Assessed financial KPIs including Net Revenue and Credit Utilization, identifying 3 risk clusters that improved targeting precision by 25%.
-- Built Power BI dashboards to track customer behavior across 4 product lines, reducing reporting time by 50%.
+-	Managed dashboards, datasets, and workspaces in Power BI Service across 4 product lines, optimizing DAX queries and data models to improve performance and cut reporting time by 50%.
-- Coordinated with product and risk teams to deliver 2 insight reports that informed credit transition strategies for ~10,000 accounts.
+-	Conducted anomaly detection and behavioral analysis on 10K+ customer accounts, generating fraud risk insights and collaborating with product and risk teams to deliver 2 strategic credit transition reports.

 #### *Revenue Growth and Cross-Sell Strategy Enhancement (Jan 2024 – May 2024)*
 - Boosted cross-sell revenue by 15% by analyzing customer profitability and refining high-risk segmentation models.